CONTACT: Joelle Dountio Ofimboudem, TAG: firstname.lastname@example.org; Kenly Sikwese, Afrocab:email@example.com

 Also, given that this research is publicly funded, the LAT CAB calls on MedinCell, Unitaid and MPP to:

-- Ensure community engagement with civil society organizations working on malaria to ensure their voices and concerns are taken into account in the product development process;
+- Ensure community engagement with civil society organizations working on malaria to ensure their voices and concerns are taken into account in the product development process; and

 - Ensure that, when promoting manufacturing capacity for this LAI therapy, the lessons learned from the COVID-19 pandemic are taken into account and that manufacturing capacity is effectively established in low- and middle-income countries.